 This is all speculation on my part.
 However, this is a truly unprecedented project for Walt Disney World, and iteration is likely to continue based upon guest feedback and behavior patterns.
 This will likely begin as a thematically ambitious experience with structured live action roleplaying plus minimal real world intrusions.
 It’ll likely be aimed at the hardcore Star Wars fans who want something incredibly immersive and all-encompassing.
 And that’s largely who it’ll attract at first–Star Wars zealots and other hardcore fans who save or splurge on this.

 What the Star Wars: Galactic Starcruiser Resort evolves into depends in large part upon both the effectiveness of Disney’s messaging and potential guests actually listening to marketing.
 Walt Disney World is already stressing that this is not a typical hotel stay, but that doesn’t mean people will hear or comprehend that.

-Ultimately, I would expect the Star Wars: Galactic Starcruiser Resort experience to be diluted after its first year or so.
-The primary demographic will shift from hardcore fans making a big splurge to affluent guests wanting their first visit to Walt Disney World to consist of the very best of everything–basically, rich parents with kids who enjoy Star Wars.
+With that said, it’s also possible that the Star Wars: Galactic Starcruiser Resort experience will be diluted after its first year or so (this is what we predicted prior to opening).
+The primary demographic could shift from hardcore fans making a big splurge to affluent guests wanting their first visit to Walt Disney World to consist of the very best of everything–basically, rich parents with kids who enjoy Star Wars.
 The latter group is far less interested in thematic and storytelling integrity, and more so in exclusivity and luxurious experiences.
-Over time, Imagineering will iterate on the concept so it comports with guest feedback and expectations–even if that means changes for the worse.
+Over time, Imagineering will iterate on the concept so it comports with guest feedback and expectations.